gvwilson/thirdbit/src/fiction/iffy/index.md

 his toolbox at his side.

 Iffy lowered herself onto another one.
+"So,
-"Any idea who's shootin' at who?" she asked, her eyes on the floor.
+you got any idea yet who blew everythin' up?" she asked, her eyes on the floor.

 Edson looked at Wales, who shrugged.